 You could bring on board full-time writers.
 Many large organizations do.
 If you have enough work to keep them busy – usefully busy, not just creating work to fill their time – then dedicated writing staff might be worthwhile.

-Small business and individual departments might not have the need for a team of dedicated writing employees.
+Small businesses and individual departments might not have the need for a team of dedicated writerds on staff.
 Outsourcing to freelance business writers makes financial sense.
 You pay only for what you need.

 - No training.